 - Web Designer: you will be responsible for the design, creation and coding of web pages.
 The web designer role combines technical and non-technical skills to produce websites.
 The work involves looking after both the look of a website and how it works.
 Not to be confused with the Web Developer role, which is focused more on back-end development.

-Just as in any other industry, the IT sector hires staff into roles outside their technical IT teams.
+Just as in any other industry, the tech sector hires staff into roles outside their technical IT teams.
 For example, Apple, Google, IBM and LinkedIn offer graduate scheme routes.
 These non-IT roles can include:

 - General Management and Leadership programmes